perfana/perfana-docs/docs/analysing/analysing.md

 To deeplink into the Jaeger UI based on the filters, click on the request names.

 ![Jaeger](/docs/images/traces.png)

+## Pyroscope

+Perfana [integrates with Pyroscope](docs/integrations/integrations.html#pyroscope) to view profiling flamegraphs of your system under test.

+To configure the Pyroscope application name to use, go to the [system under test settings](https://docs.perfana.io/docs/testconfiguration/testconfiguration.html#system-under-test-settings)

+The `Pyroscope`tab has three sub-tabs:
+* Single view: shows a Pyroscope flamegraph for the current test run
+* Compare view: shows the Pyroscope flamegraph compare view.
+Use the `Baseline test run` dropdown to select a test run to compare with.
+* Diff view: shows the Pyroscope flamegraph diff view.
+Use the `Baseline test run` dropdown to select a test run to diff with.

 ## Dynatrace (Enterprise feature)